All Inclusive Tenerife Holidays

 – beautiful!
 From the viewpoints on the route to Puerto de Santiago, they look spectacular.
 The cliffs themselves are up to 800 m high and emerge from the water at the western end of the island.

 Smaller and larger cruise ships sail out of the town of Puerto de Santiago, and you can swim to the Giants and admire them from the water.
-That’s what I will do next time, because it must be a cool experience.
+That’s what I will do next time because it must be a cool experience.

 Here begins the most interesting part of today’s adventure, or about 100 km of scenic route among mountains and ravines.
 Many drivers have concerns about passing this route, but there is nothing to be afraid of.

 The road is quite narrow and very winding, but it is in very good condition, even with numerous coves where cars from the opposite direction may pass.
-For the views – worth the dizziness that can get you after driving a many turns.
+For the views – worth the dizziness that can get you after driving many turns.

-Town is one of the older on Tenerife – it dates from the fifteenth century.
+The town is one of the older on Tenerife – it dates from the fifteenth century.
 It used to have commercial significance and a large prosperous port, but everything changed the eruption of the volcano from 1706, during which for a few weeks the lava flowing down to the ocean almost made the entire city with the earth!

 They were rebuilt on a solidified lava and now you can walk along the coast and admire this little lunar black landscape.
 On the ocean, lava formed basins – a kind of rock pools where you can swim.